 One of these is government-auction.com they have a large database, both online and local.
 Details of how it works are below but they offer a 56-day money back guarantee if you just want to jump in.

 On the site you can get almost any make or model vehicle you desire.
 Including retired police cars.
 See my article on why I love police cars and how they can be a best buy for solid transportation.
 Visit my insiders guide to buying a police car.

 Government-auctions.org has created an large database full of these auction opportunities, giving you the chance to bid on many items for up to 90% off their retail value.
 Once you have purchased your V.I.P Membership you'll have unlimited access to the entire site and all it has to offer.

 Who is eligible to participate?
 Everyone is eligible to take part in these online auctions.
 They are easy to use and fun!
 They have designed the site so that you can find what you are looking for fast.
 Whatever you're searching for they probably have it in their database.

 What does the term reserve mean?
 A reserve is a set price that the seller is allowed to make.
 If no bidders reach this set price, then the item will not be sold.
 This is the absolute lowest price the seller is willing to let it go for.
 Many think bidding is the fun part.

 When you do a

 search you can go through the results and choose your preferred auction

 site.
-Once you have done this registration goes pretty quick.
+Once you have done this, registration goes pretty quick.
 Once registered you are assigned a customer number used to track the bids.
 Make sure you only bid in the most serious way.
 If you win you're expected to pay up.